Hollingbourne Circular via Hucking walk

 There is an hourly off-peak service from London Victoria to Hollingbourne (on the London–Maidstone–Ashford line), taking about 1 hour 5 minutes (slightly longer on Sundays).

 If driving, there is a small free car park at the station.

 Take the train nearest to 09:30 from Victoria to Hollingbourne for the Main Walk, or the train an hour later for the Short Walk.
-The later train would also be better if you plan to stop at the first lunch pub (see below).
+The later train would also be suitable if you plan to stop at the first lunch pub (see below).

-The first pub close to the Main Walk route (after about 5 km) is the Hook & Hatchet Inn (01622-880272) in Hucking, which reopened in 2016 after being closed for nearly two years.
+The first pub on the Main Walk route (after 6 km) is the Hook & Hatchet Inn (01622-880272) in Hucking, which reopened in 2016 after being closed for nearly two years.
 This refurbished country pub has a particularly attractive garden and serves “simple and delicious” home-cooked food all day.
 It is the most convenient place on the Curtailed Walk and after a late start, and is near the middle of the Curtailed Walk.

 As a final option, a short detour down the A20 before entering the grounds of Leeds Castle would take you to the Park Gate Inn (01622-880985), a Vintage Inns pub.
 This “country pub & dining” establishment normally serves food all day and has a large (though not quiet) beer garden.